openpaymentseurope/docs/docs/quickstart_pis.md

     creditorName: creditor.name,
     creditorAccount: getCreditorAccount(creditor, bic),
     remittanceInformationUnstructured:
-        "Information on the transaction", // Vad ska det stå här?
+        "This text shows up on the transaction, both for creditor and debtor",
     debtorAccount: getDebtorAccount(debtor, bic),
 }
 ```